andrew-l-miller/andrew-l-miller.github.io/content/authors/admin/_index.md

 ## About Me

 Andrew L. Miller is an associate professor at the [International Center for Theoretical Physics, Asia Pacific (ICTP-AP)](https://ictp-ap.org/page/about), which is housed at the University Chinese Academy of Sciences (UCAS,中国科学院大学), in Beijing, China.
-His research interests include the detection of gravitational waves from neutron stars, primordial black holes binaries and particle dark matter.
-He is a member of the [LIGO-Virgo-KAGRA collaborations](https://www.ligo.caltech.edu/).
+His research interests include the detection of gravitational waves from neutron stars, primordial black holes binaries and particle dark matter, and he analyzes data from the [LIGO-Virgo-KAGRA collaborations](https://www.ligo.caltech.edu/).

 h-index: 27; citations: 4103 (excludes LIGO papers to which I did not contribute) {style="text-align: justify;"}